yisiox/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* logistics managers
-* logistics managers who have a need to manage a significant number of contacts responsible for logistical assets
+* has a need to manage a significant number of contacts and their respective logistical assets
+* has a need to organise all assets
-* prefer desktop apps over other types
+* prefers desktop apps over other types
-* can type fast and prefers typing to other forms of input
+* prefers typing to other forms of input
+* can type fast

 **Value proposition**: